gap-system/gap/INSTALL.md

 mostly by offering precompiled binaries are:

 * GAP installer for Homebrew (package manager for macOS)
-* BOB - a tool to download and build GAP and its packages from source
 * Docker image for GAP and most of the packages
 * the rsync-based binary distribution for Linux